 Another way to speed up your site is to search its code for anything unnecessary.
 Having useless code on your site can slow it down a lot.

-When it comes to the URL structure of your website, it best to keep it concise and keep your keywords close to the root.
+When it comes to the URL structure of your dental website, it is best to keep it concise and keep your keywords close to the root.
 A keyword is a word or phrase that you would like to show up for in a search engine.
 It can be a service like teeth cleaning or root canals.

 - Eliminate punctuation